BenSanex/BenSanex.github.io/_posts/2023-09-24-reflections-on-mexico.md

 ---
-layout: post
-title:  "Hello from Mexico"
+published: true
 date: 2023-09-24
-categories: update post travel
+title: Hello from Mexico
-tags: [Post, Travel]
+tags:
+  - Post
+  - Travel
-featured_image: national_cathedral.jpg
+featured_image: posts/national_cathedral.jpg
 ---
 Last Sunday through Wednesday nights I was in Mexico City.
 The primary purpose of my visit was to obtain my Visa from the Venezuelan Embassy.
 I rented an Airbnb in Polanco, located close to the Embassy.
 Polanco is also an area that I am familiar with from my first visit to Mexico City.
 Since I would be traveling solo, some of this familiarity helped to reduce a bit of anxiety with the trip.